ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis-dsp/_index.md

 learning_objectives:
     - Build a simple application using CMSIS-DSP library
     - Compare relative performance on different processors
-    - Build a CMSIS-DSP test suite on the Corstone-300 FVP
+#     - Build a CMSIS-DSP test suite on the Corstone-300 FVP

 prerequisites:
     - Some familiarity with embedded programming
+    - A host machine to run Keil MDK development tools

 author_primary: Ronan Synnott